| "My lord?" The voice

 gown, which revealed her lovely shoulders and the velvety cleft

-between her breasts.
 That is Arwen's, he thought.
-Arwen
+Arwen must somehow have

 "Come, stand beside her, my lord," said the Mistress

-of the Ceremony.
-Joining their hands together, she recited the
+of the Ceremony and, joining their hands together, she recited

-of the threshing floor be fruitful; may the womb of the lady be
+lady of the threshing floor be fruitful; may the womb of the lady

-filled; may the woods and the fields and the gardens of Eryn Carantaur
+be filled; may the woods and the fields and the gardens of Eryn

-hand to his mouth and pressed his lips to her palm.
-Some of the
+Legolas raised Eowyn's hand to his mouth and pressed his lips

 "Unlace her gown, my lord," said the Mistress of the

-Ceremony.
-Legolas gently brushed away Eowyn's hair, carefully
+Legolas gently brushed Eowyn's hair over her shoulders, carefully

-undid the silken cords, opened the bodice, and began to slide
+undid the silken cords of her bodice, opened it, and began to

-the gown off her shoulders.
-Eowyn instinctively raised her arms
+Eowyn instinctively raised her arms to cover her breasts, but

-not be afraid, melmenya," he said softly, "you are my
+melmenya," he said softly, "you are my lady, and my

-lady and my people will honour you."
-Then he leaned closer
+people will honour you."
+Then he leaned in closer, and whispered,

-and whispered, "And I will not ask you to do anything you
+"And I will not ask you to do anything you do not

-Eowyn nodded her consent; the gown fell to the ground and he
+Eowyn nodded her consent; the gown fell to the ground; and Legolas

 "You must undress his lordship, my lady," said the